ekazaev/route-composer/README.md

 If you’d like to contribute to this repo, please read [the contribution guidelines](https://github.com/ekazaev/route-composer/blob/master/CONTRIBUTING.md).

+Big thank you to [Savva Shuliatev](https://github.com/Savva-Shuliatev) for introducing a new and refreshing way to configure steps in version **2.21.0**.

 ## License

 RouteComposer is distributed under [the MIT license](https://github.com/ekazaev/RouteComposer/blob/master/LICENSE).